Are You My Soul Mate? Defining “the One”

 “I’m looking for my soul mate.
 I want to meet THE ONE.”
 How many Internet dating profiles, conversations and therapy sessions begin with this statement?
 Lots.

 The problem.
 Many of us don’t know who or what we’re looking for in a relationship.
 Ask your average person what they want and most reply: “I’m looking for ‘the one.’
 Someone with a good sense of humor, attractive, good chemistry.
 I’ll know it when I see it.”
-Yeah, that really narrows it down.
+That really narrows it down.

 Most people put more thought into their choice of breakfast cereal than their relationships.
 If you don’t know what you want, how will you know where to look, much less recognize it, if you’re ever lucky enough to stumble across it?